High Frobenius pushforwards generate the bounded derived category: Generators for triangulated categories

 where the category on the right is the $\cat T^{\mathrm c}$-submodule of ${\cat K}^{\mathrm c}$ generated by $G$.
 This follows from \eqref{eq:neeman-cgt}, given \eqref{eq:localizing-module}. \end{chunk}

 \begin{chunk} Let $X$ be a noetherian scheme and $\dcat X$ the derived category of quasi-coherent sheaves, viewed as a triangulated category with suspension functor $\shift$.
-When $X$ is affine, we identify $\dcat{X}$ with $\dcat{\mco_X}$, the derived category of $\mco_X$-modules.
+When $X=\spec R$ is affine, we identify $\dcat{X}$ with $\dcat{R}$, the derived category of $R$-modules.

 As a triangulated category $\dcat X$ admits arbitrary coproducts, and is compactly generated.
-The compacts objects in $\dcat X$ are the bounded complexes of vector bundles; that is to say, \emph{perfect} complexes.
+The compact objects in $\dcat X$ are the bounded complexes of vector bundles; that is to say, \emph{perfect} complexes.
 We write $\perf X$ for the full subcategory consisting of perfect complexes.
-Bondal and van den Bergh~\cite[Theorem~3.1.1]{Bondal/VanDenBergh:2003} proved that $\dcat X$ has a compact generator: a perfect complex $G$ such that
+Bondal and Van den Bergh~\cite[Theorem~3.1.1]{Bondal/VanDenBergh:2003}, see also \cite[Theorem~3.1.3]{Bondal/VanDenBergh:2003} or \cite[\href{https://stacks.math.columbia.edu/tag/09T4}{Tag 09T4}]{StacksProject}, proved that $\dcat X$ has a compact generator: a perfect complex $G$ such that

 It follows that $\perf X=\thick_{\dcat X}(G)$; see \cref{eq:neeman-cgt}.

 Our main interest is in $\dbcat{\coh X}$, the full subcategory of $\dcat X$ consisting of bounded complexes with coherent cohomology, and in finding strong generators for this triangulated category.
 Aoki~\cite{Aoki:2021} proved that these exist whenever $X$ is separated, quasi-excellent, and of finite Krull dimension. \end{chunk}